-Filling out IRS forms can be confusing, but remember, if you use online tax preparation software like H&R Block or TurboTax, the software will fill in all the correct forms for you.
+Filling out IRS forms can be confusing, but remember, if you use online tax preparation software like H&R Block, the software will fill in all the correct forms for you.
 It may even be able to import stock transactions from many brokerages and financial institutions right into your tax return.

 Still, it’s smart to understand when you need to complete Schedule D and what information belongs on the form.
 That way, you’ll know what you’re looking at when you review your return.